 Mother Earth is also trying to tell us something.
 Dolphins are back dancing in Venice during lockdown.
 As if showing us all the middle finger for messing up their water & home!
 Yes, Dolphins – you’re right.
 Also you’re very cute!

-Venice is an example of a drowning town, directly threatened by global warming and rising sea levels.
+Venice for example, being a drowning town, directly threatened by global warming and rising sea levels.
 It’s also been ravaged by the corona virus.
 Venetians noticed the clarity of water during confinement.
 Those flagrant signs of nature’s RELIEF that we humans are being tied home with a leash must mean SOMETHING.
-It must mean CHANGING NOW our polluting habits.
+It must above all mean CHANGING NOW our polluting habits.

 Stop consuming garbage, so garbage production stops